 As the new Civitae core curriculum, with its emphasis on citizenship and integrative learning, is folded into campus life, a new building is taking shape near the historic corridor of campus that will become a home for the curriculum and provide much-needed classroom and research laboratory space.

-That academic building is taking shape this spring as growing programs like Neuro Studies and the undergraduate research department prepare to move into their new home.
+That academic building is taking shape this spring as growing programs like Neuroscience Studies and the undergraduate research department prepare to move into their new home.

 The last dedicated academic building on campus, the Center for Communication Studies and Theatre, opened nearly a decade ago.
 In the intervening years, Longwood’s undergraduate enrollment has grown by 10 percent and several new areas of study have been added, resulting in squeezed classroom and research space on campus.